 Jewish Quarter and St. Procopius’ Basilica in Třebíč

 This UNESCO site includes a former Jewish ghetto, a Jewish cemetery and, oddly, the Catholic Basilica on the hill above it.
 That is, it seemed odd until I read how UNESCO explains that the sites were combined into one UNESCO listing based on how they represent “an exceptional testimony to the peaceful coexistence of Jewish and Christian communities and cultures from the Middle Ages up to World War II.”

-To read more about Třebíč, see What to see in Trebic, Czech Republic: A UNESCO site.
+To read more about Třebíč, read Třebíč, Czech Republic: A 3-part UNESCO site.

 UNESCO site in Brno: Villa Tugendhat

 I’ve written about Brno before, after an earlier visit.
 That time, I saw three sites that are not UNESCO sites but that were very interesting, if not a little macabre: an ossuary, a crypt complete with mummies, and a nuclear bomb shelter.
 What I didn’t do was visit Brno’s UNESCO site: Villa Tugendhat.

 In a way, I still haven’t.
 I hadn’t booked a ticket ahead, and all that day’s tours were full.
 Nevertheless, I could pay admission to the garden, and got a bit of a look inside through the windows.

 Villa Tugendhat was designed by Mies van der Rohe in 1929-1930, commissioned by Fritz and Greta Tugendhat.
 Van der Rohe was director of the Bauhaus school in Germany, but his style was not well-liked by the Nazis.
 Villa Tugendhat was one of van der Rohe’s earliest modern functionalist designs.